Legoless/Dominus/README.md

 - Loading new devices from TestFlight to Apple Developer Portal
 - Updating provisioning profiles
 - Building and testing application with automatic scheme detection
+- Quality control with [Faux Pas](http://fauxpasapp.com/) and static analysis (CLANG)
 - Deployment to TestFlight
   - Automatic build project increase (on Travis CI only)
   - Release notes from Git history (on Travis CI only)
   - Configure which branches should deploy
+- Detailed notification system (HipChat)

 In addition to features available on Travis CI, Dominus can also help with:

-- Project creation
+- Project creation and configuration (using LiftOff)
-- Quality control

 # Installation